SpartnerNL/laravel-excel-docs/3.1/exports/extending.md

 ```

 Next to this concern we will create a concern handler `WithCustomerPropertiesHandler`.
 This class can also be added to `App/Exports/Concerns`, but is again completely free of choice.
 A concern handler is basically just an invokable class.
-It receives your exportable object and either a `Writer` or `Sheet` object, depending on the choosen event.
+It receives your exportable object and either a `Writer` or `Sheet` object, depending on the chosen event.

 ```php
 namespace App\Exports\Concerns;